Abelian 2-group: Classifying abelian 2-groups

-On order to classify abelian 2-groups, strict picard categories using two-term chain complexes is not enough.
+In order to classify abelian 2-groups, strict Picard categories using two-term chain complexes is not enough.
 One approach is in stable homotopy theory using spectra which only have two non-trivial homotopy groups.
 While studying an arbitrary Picard category, it becomes clear that there is additional data used to classify the structure of the category, it is given by the Postnikov invariant.